UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 <iframe src="/module5/charts/08/unnamed-chunk-11.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: Fortunately there is a symmetrical variant of the log transformation (symlog) which works around the issues with zeroes by defining a linear range for values close to 0, and a logarithmic range all other values.
+Notes: Fortunately, there is a symmetrical variant of the log transformation (symlog) which works around the issues with zeroes by defining a linear range for values close to 0, and a logarithmic range of all other values.

 We can see that the y-axis looks different here as it explicitly includes the value zero, and the tick values are set differently for